 - the instructor believes that a student should be disciplined beyond the single class session

-In such cases, the instructor is also obliged to notify his or her director or chair and the Office of Community Standards at (914) 251-6027, (914) 251-6033, or firstname.lastname@example.org.
-If the instructor and the director or chair are unable to resolve the situation, the director or chair may dismiss the student from the course, and the student may appeal the dismissal in writing to the dean.
+In such cases, the instructor is also obliged to notify their director of their school/conservatory and the Office of Community Standards at (914) 251-6027, (914) 251-6033, or firstname.lastname@example.org.
+If the instructor and the director are unable to resolve the situation, the director may dismiss the student from the course, and the student may appeal the dismissal in writing to the provost.